helena-intel/openvino-genai-snap-example/README.md

 ## About the example

 The example consists of three files: `CMakeLists.txt` and `openvinodemo.cpp` that make up the sample application, and `snap/snapcraft.yaml` that describes how to build the snap.
 The demo application is trivially simple and just runs a few tokens of inference on an LLM.
+For a more interesting application, rename openvinodemo_chatbot.cpp to openvinodemo.cpp.
+This creates a chatbot demo.
+The chatbot demo doesn't work with all models - models need to have a compatible chat template to work (For example: Llama 3.1 and 3.2 Instruct models).

 ## Limitations